securesign/sigstore-ocp/README.md

 ## Scaffolding Chart

-More information can be found by inspecting the [scaffolding chart](charts/scaffolding).
+More information can be found by inspecting the [trusted-artifact-signer chart](charts/trusted-artifact-signer).